 - I really don’t want a tombstone ’cause I’d like my organs to go to people in need and my body to be donated to SCIENCE!
 But, if it’ll make the family happy, please turn the tombstone into a stone bench and table.
 I’m going for a picnic table vibe.
 And you must picnic on said table.
 Preferably on Dia de Los Muertos.
 Please have something odd and unsettling inscribed on the table along with my name, date of birth/death.
 If it turns out I can’t haunt people specifically, I want the table to do the job en masse.
 P.S.
 Please add a QR code ’cause that’d be amazing!

 - No flowers.
 My Significant Other is allergic, and the poor guy is going to be having a rough go of it anyway without having to deal with coughing and sneezing.
 Instead of all that, everyone should donate money to Planned Parenthood or (here’s looking at you, conservative family members) the ACLU.
 C’mon, I’m dead, just do me this last kindness, yeah?
 It won’t KILL you!
 (Just a little gallows humor from the grave.)

 - My obituary should be exceptionally well written considering I have about a billion writer friends so NO PRESSURE.
 Please make sure all or at least some of it is in haiku format.
 Thanks.

-- To end the funeral, please read this poem ’cause we simpatico like that.
+- To end the funeral, please have Señora May read this poem ’cause we simpatico like that.
 Then, everyone must sing Bohemian Rhapsody with as much emotion as possible, preferably out of key.